Contents

 In Korean, 술 (sool) simply means "alcoholic beverage" — and refers to everything from soju to sherry, slivovitz to Syrah.

-But the word is also used to describe the alcoholic beverages particular to Korea—a diverse array that includes makgeolli (takju), soju, yakju and cheongju as well as fruit wines and liqueurs.
+But the word is also used to describe the alcoholic beverages particular to Korea—a diverse array of traditional liquors including makgeolli (takju), soju, yakju and cheongju as well as fruit wines and spirits.

 In this sense, sool is an eloquent and evolving expression of place, craftsmanship, culture, and Korean life through the centuries.